MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/connection.md

 It is recommended to turn it off, at this time the instance screen is always `0`.

-When it is on, the order of MuMu emulator tabs should be the serial number of the instance screen, e.g. `0` for emulator desktop, `1` for Tomorrow's Ark client.
+When it is on, the order of MuMu emulator tabs should be the serial number of the instance screen, e.g. `0` for emulator desktop, `1` for Arknights client.

 Adaptation for backend live is very imperfect, there are always all kinds of inexplicable problems, it is very not recommended.